lukas-shawford/rtreelib/README.md

     * `split_node: RTreeNode[T]`: If the insertion of a new entry has caused the node to split, this is the newly-created split node.
 Otherwise, this will be `None`.
   * Returns: `None`
-* **`split_node`**: Strategy used for splitting a node that contains more than the maximum number of entries.
-This function should break up the node's entries into two groups, assigning one of the groups to be the entries of the original node, and the other to a newly-created neighbor node (which this function should return).
+* **`overflow_strategy`**: Strategy used for handling an overflowing node (a node that contains more than `max_entries`).
+Depending on the implementation, this may involve splitting the node and potentially growing the tree (Guttman), performing a forced reinsert of entries (R*), or some other strategy.
   * Signature: `(tree: RTreeBase[T], node: RTreeNode[T]) → RTreeNode[T]`
   * Arguments:
     * `tree: RTreeBase[T]`: R-tree instance.
-    * `node: RTreeNode[T]`: Overflowing node that needs to be split.
+    * `node: RTreeNode[T]`: Overflowing node.
   * Returns: `RTreeNode[T]`
-    * This function should return the newly-created split node whose entries are a subset of the original node's entries.
+    * Depending on the implementation, this function may return a newly-created split node whose entries are a subset of the original node's entries (Guttman), or simply return `None`.

 ## Creating R-tree Diagrams